BestTimesToVisit.com Logo

 Motorcycle Taxis

-Motorcycle taxis are a fast and nimble way to navigate Bangkok's traffic, particularly useful for shorter distances.
-They are readily available throughout the city, often found near BTS and MRT stations.
+Motorcycle taxis (or 'win' in Thai) are a fast and nimble way to navigate Bangkok's traffic, especially for shorter distances.
+They are significantly cheaper than other options but can be less safe, particularly for inexperienced riders.

-Cost:Negotiable; expect to pay around 50-100 baht for a short trip.
-Always agree on a price beforehand.
+Cost:Negotiate the fare before you go; expect to pay around 50-100 THB for a short trip.

 Similar Destinations